rezamokaram/my-notes/cncf/helm/concepts.md

 ## `range`

 Iterates over lists or maps, similar to a for loop.
+we can use range for lists.

 ### `range` Example